smassonnet/twcollect/README.md

 ## Usage

-Create a credential file with the following format:
+Create a credentials file with the following format:

 ```yml
 twitter_token: "<TWITTER_BEARER_TOKEN>"